-Any member of a community board, committee or subcommittee may move a motion to suspend specified standing orders at a meeting of which they are a member.
+Any member of a council, committee, subcommittee and subordinate body, and local and community board, may move a motion to suspend specified standing orders at a meeting of which they are a member.
 Any such motion must also include the reason for the suspension.
 If seconded, the Chairperson must put the motion without debate and at least 75 per cent of the members present and voting must support the motion for it to be carried.